technomancy/bussard/manual.md

 Your ship also comes standard-issue with a passponder device.
 This is allows you to power up and travel through interstellar portals.
 If your ship's battery has enough charge, you can fly near a portal and press `ctrl-space` when you're in range.
+Note that it takes a moment to fully charge a portal before it can be used.

 Certain portals which allow travel between civilizations require you to receive clearance before you may travel through them.
 Stations in